Nurul-GC/liteQR/README.md

-GC-liteQR is a simple and practical QR codes generator it was built with `PyQt6 + QSS + PyQRCode` frameworks allowing the user to easily create QR codes with three simple steps:
+GC-liteQR is a simple and practical QR codes generator it was built with `PyQt6 + QSS + PyQRCode` frameworks allowing the user to easily create QR codes on his PC (offline) with three simple steps:

 1. Type de content on the text box;
 2. Create the file clicking the button;